-VA HEALTH CARE JOBS ARE EXEMPT FROM TRUMP’S HIRING FREEZE
+VA HEALTH CARE JOBS EXEMPT FROM 2023 FEDERAL HIRING FREEZE

 Many federal positions are facing a hiring freeze but the U.S. Department of Veterans Affairs (VA) looks like it’ll be affected less than other government entities.
 Hundreds of thousands of VA health care jobs are being given an exemption from the freeze in a move that experts hope will help Veterans maintain their access to healthcare resources.